COSCO

 It was the largest dry bulk carrier in China and one of the largest dry bulk shipping operators worldwide.
 In addition, the Group is the largest liner carrier in China.

+COSCO division COSCO Shipping Port Company manages the company's port operations.

 History

 China Ocean Shipping Company (1961–1993)

 China Ocean Shipping Company, or COSCO in short, was founded in 1961 as a Chinese government agency.
 In the same year, a subsidiary was formed in Guangzhou, Guangdong Province.
 The Guangzhou subsidiary purchased a British vessel and renamed it as Guanghua (光华).
 Guanghua made its maiden voyage to Jakarta for the People's Republic of China in April 1961.

-After US resumed the relation with China in the 1970s, China Ocean Shipping Company signed an agreement with American company Lykes Brothers Steamship Company in 1979.
+After the US resumed diplomatic relations with China in the 1970s, China Ocean Shipping Company signed an agreement with American company Lykes Brothers Steamship Company in 1979.
 The agreement opens the commercial sea routes between the United States and the People's Republic of China.
 In the same year, COSCO became the Chinese side representative to collaborate with International Telephone and Telegraph on repairing the communication facilities in the coastal cities of China.

 In 1981, COSCO won a contract from the Pakistani Government owned National Tanker Company of Pakistan, for crude oil transport.